CODE-at-TACC/summer-2015/parallel/02-simple-graphics.md

 tar -xzf processing-2.2.1-linux32.tgz
 ```

-The -xzf parameters tell tar to e(x)tract, un(z)ip, the (f)ile: processing-2.2.1-linux32.tgz.
+The -xzf parameters tell tar to e(x)tract and un(z)ip the (f)ile: processing-2.2.1-linux32.tgz.
 The gz in tgz denotes a gzipped tarball.
 Now, we just need to link in our new Java to make it functional.

 ```shell
 cd processing-2.2.1